the-road-to-learn-react/the-road-to-react/manuscript/react-legacy/class-components.md

 * Read more about [JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 * Read more about [how to refactor from a class component to a function component](https://www.robinwieruch.de/react-hooks-migration).
-* Learn more about a different [class component syntax](https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax) which wasn't popular but more effective.
+* Learn more about the different [class component syntax](https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax) which isn't popular but more effective.
 * Read more about [class components in depth](https://reactjs.org/docs/react-component.html).
 * Read more about [other legacy and modern component types in React](https://www.robinwieruch.de/react-component-types).